owainlewis/proof/README.md

 A small library for simple and consistent domain validation.

+Although there are other methods for validation (Scalaz, Cats and Scalactic) this library offers a smaller footprint and less complexity.
+It should be easier to use but conversely it will not be as flexable or powerful as something like Scalaz/Cats.

 ## Overview

 This library provides a simpe type for representing validation along with some helper functions for cominbing multiple validations into one.
 It also provides validation functions for some of the most common domain validation tasks.